The United Front: A Contested Policy

 “So it is good news that within just a few days of hectic negotiations the Nouveau Front Populaire (New Popular Front – NFP) has been formed.
 It should be said that it is not actually a ‘Popular Front’ in the way that term is commonly used on the left.
 The four main components are the Socialists, Communists, Greens and La France Insoumise (Insubordinate France – LFI).
 Three of these are socialist organisations with roots in the working class.
 The Greens have no pro-capitalist base and their ecological demands often point them in an anti-capitalist direction.
 So there is no equivalent of the Radical Party, which dominated the original Popular Front and pulled it to the right.”[x]

 This review of the history of the united-front concept reveals that it has been consistently opposed by ultra-left tendencies: in the newly-formed Communist parties after the end of WW1; in the highest levels of the Russian Bolsheviks; in the Executive Committee of the Communist International; and during the ‘Third Period’ of world Communism, 1928-1935.
-The results of ultra-leftism has been nothing but disastrous, none more so than the failure to pursue a united-front policy against the rise of the Nazis.
+The results of ultra-leftism have been nothing but disastrous, none more so than the failure to pursue a united-front policy against the rise of the Nazis.

 In my article on the 2024 French elections I pointed to political differences on the revolutionary left towards the Nouveau Front Populaire.
 The brief review was confined to France and Britain, and was far from exhaustive.
 I gave my endorsement to the Nouveau Parti Anticapitaliste–A in France and to rs21 in Britain, both of which supported the tactics of the Nouveau Front Populaire.